 Meet the Maker: Parcel Paper Studio

 In search of the perfect birthday/baby/wedding/I love you card, that's witty enough for your wise-crackin', good humored best friend/sister/boyfriend/parents?
-Parcel Paper Studio, a super stationary and gift store in Castle Rock, CO and a Holiday Flea vendor, is where you're bound to find it.
-Parcel owner Brianne MacEachran will have you coming back time and time again (who has an A+ Instagram story game, btw) thanks to her ever-expanding selection of greeting cards, custom invites, unique gifts, and party decorations for all occasions and events.
+Parcel Paper Studio, a stellar stationery and gift shop with a #newnew location in the Ballpark neighborhood opening this summer and a frequent Flea vendor, is where you're bound to find it.
+Parcel owner Brianne MacEachran will have you coming back time and time again (who has an A+ Instagram story game, btw) thanks to her ever-expanding selection of greeting cards, unique gifts, and and a host of things you never knew you needed for all occasions and events.

 WHat does your brand truly mean to you?